Only 15 minutes to make and 30 minutes to bake this basic souffle.~ by Serena Ball, MS, RD

 Lately, I’ve been using this recipe for Basic Cheese Soufflé – but altering it to use only 1 cup cheese.
 The recipe is pretty much fool-proof – but even so, it includes a wealth of soufflé egg tips.
 The soufflé would be so, so impressive for Easter Brunch: It tastes light and fluffy yet rich and cheesy all at the same blissful time!
 Or try this Chocolate Soufflé for a fancy (but easy) dessert.

-And by the way I did eventually quickly meet Julia.
+I did eventually quickly meet Julia.
 It was very exciting, but not nearly as magical as sitting in her kitchen and “seeing” the French Chef whip up soufflé, or cassoulet or another French favorite …that doesn’t rhyme with those first two…

 Have you at all been inspired by Julia Child?
 Would you ever, ever try making soufflé?
 Let us know!